The Theory

 of light.

 Not metaphorically.
 Physically.
-Every electron, every proton, every atom in your body is a self-sustaining loop of electromagnetic energy circulating at the speed of light.
+Every electron, every proton, every atom in your body is one or more self-sustaining loops of electromagnetic energy circulating at the speed of light.

 This is not speculation.
 The experimental record already supports it.
 What Quantum Relativity does is take it seriously — and show that when you do, the entire apparatus of relativity follows as a natural consequence.